-And then while holding down the MENU button, press and release the IMAGE ADJ. button the number of corresponding times you would like to set the number of the remote control code for the projector.
+And then during holding down the MENU button, press the IMAGE ADJ. button corresponding times to the number of the remote control code for the projector.
 (See page 16)

 To reset the code for the remote control;

 Slide the Reset Switch to "Reset position" in the compartment lid on back of the remote control.